 An extensive description of the levels of corruption within China's institutions and sectors are outlined in the profile's Corruption Levels.
-To counter these challenges the government has set up a strong legal framework, broadened the freedom of the press and civil society activities.
-For a more detailed analysis of the Chinese government and civil society achievement in the fight against corruption, visit the Public Anti-Corruption Initiatives and Private Anti-Corruption Initiatives chapters.
+For a more detailed analysis of the Chinese government and civil society's achievements in the fight against corruption, visit Public Anti-Corruption Initiatives and Private Anti-Corruption Initiatives.